 Some dragon fruit varieties are self-fertile & may set fruit without hand pollination: Physical Graffiti, American Beauty, Seoul Kitchen (great for diabetics), Delight, San Ignacio, Vietnamese White, Ecuador Palora (the yellow spiky one).

 In self-fertile flowers, the anther containing pollen (the male) is near the stigma (the female).
 Self-pollination is thus a bit easier.
-Usually the white-flesh ones are more self-fertile and the red-flesh ones are less so.
+Usually the white-flesh ones are more self-fertile than the red-flesh ones.
 Some hybrid dragon fruit varieties may need other hybrid pollen to get good results.

 Check out the placement of the pollen & the stigma comparison in this pic below:

 The stigma on the left is quite off to the side, thus making self-pollinating a bit more challenging.
 On the right, the stigma is closer to the center thus reaching the anthers (with pollen) around more easily.
 A fun thing, Mr. Edgar Valdivia noticed is that in the morning when the flowers droop down more, that curving downward movement will also help the pollen fall on or reach the stigma more easily.

 In some natural environment, bees or bugs might help do this job in the morning.
 In others, there are some helper bats or moths that could help at night.
 Being self-fertile doesn't always mean it likes its own pollen (self pollination).
 Some growers plant 2 different varieties near each other so bees can help cross pollinate them.

 And if all else fail, we can hand pollinate.
 This guy got some good results with hand pollination (bigger tasty fruits/better yields).

 >> Link YouTube:How to get bigger size fruits and better fruit yield from your dragon fruit plants.

 The red dragon fruit flowers like Asunta are almost always non self-fertile as for now.